combatwombat/monsterdon-replay/README.md

 ### Caching

 To keep things snappy, the JSON list of toots for a movie (via /api/toots/{slug}) is saved in the cache table.
 The toot_count of a movie is also pre-calculated.
 Editing a movie refreshes the cache.

-### Building the frontend

-To keep things simple, there is no gulp, grunt, vite, webpack, rollup, parcel, esbuild or bun.
-Just two bash scripts to watch and build the JS and CSS.
-They need `terser`, `fswatch` and `sass` installed.
-Thus, this needs some Unix environment to work.

-Call `watch.sh`, edit files, they get built with `build.sh`.
-Edit and restart `build.sh` if you add a JS file.
-But don't add a JS file, it's nice and small right now :D

 ## Licensing